Octobug/notes/linguistics/applied_linguistics/second_language_acquisition/english/grammar/2_5_perfect_tense.md

 答案:

-- I've tried several times, but the line has been busy.
+- B: I've tried several times, but the line has been busy.